junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-129.
 - 2017-07-11 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-129.
 - 2017-07-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 169.
+- 2017-08-03 — Amendment SA 771 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Amendment SA 771 proposed by Senator Murkowski for Senator Carper. (consideration: CR S4891; text: CR S4891) To make a technical correction.
+- 2017-08-03 — Measure laid before Senate by unanimous consent. (consideration: CR S4891)
+- 2017-08-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-03 — Senate amendment agreed to: Amendment SA 771 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 771 proposed by Senator Murkowski for Senator Carper.(consideration: CR S4891; text: CR S4891)
+- 2017-08-03 — Senate amendment submitted